rfflearn_logo

 Tiny code example

-Launch python3 and try the following minimal code for support vector classification with random Fourier features:
+Then, launch python3 and try the following minimal code that trains support vector classification with random Fourier features:

 >>> import numpy as np # Import Numpy